XeyyzuV2/xtools./README.md

 > ⚠️ **Note:** License key is locked to your device (HWID).
 Contact admin for HWID reset if you change hardware.

+### ❓ Why Tier System?

+We implement a tier-based access system to **prevent abuse and misuse** of powerful security tools.

+- 🛡️ **Prevent DDoS abuse** - DDoS & amplification modules require Root tier
+- 🔒 **Responsible disclosure** - Ensure tools are used for authorized testing only
+- ⚖️ **Accountability** - Track who has access to dangerous modules
+- 🚫 **Stop script kiddies** - Prevent unauthorized attacks on random targets

+> We believe in **ethical hacking**.
+These tools are meant for security professionals, bug bounty hunters, and authorized penetration testers only.

 ---

 ## �📊 Complete Module Reference (61 Modules)